Thus she acts as a mother

 Being parents without paternalism...

-— A fatherhood understood and lived like a motherhood.
-From feminist mothering you have a great opportunity to connect with tenderness, with emotional intelligence, to learn to be mothers, becoming mother men.
-And I speak of mother men, not feminist fathers, "maps" or other terms because I no longer know what it means to be a father, so worn out has it been by male chauvinism and patriarchy.
-On the other hand, we all understand what a mother is.
+— A fatherhood understood and lived as a motherhood.
+From feminist maternities you have a great opportunity to connect with tenderness, with emotional intelligence, to learn to be mothers, becoming mother-men.
+And I speak of mother-men, and not of feminist fathers, of "mapes" or other terms because I no longer know what it means to be a father, so worn out has it been by machismo and patriarchy.
+Instead, we all understand what a mother is.

-Give me an example of living in a man-mother's house.
+Give me a lived example in a man-mother household.

 — Not long ago I had an important work meeting in the morning and our son had a coughing fit.
 We both got up to attend to him.
-I went to get the syrup and my partner took it from me and told me: go to sleep, I'll take care of it.
-It's nothing exceptional.
+I went to get the syrup and my partner took it from me and said: go to sleep, I'll take care of it.
+This is nothing exceptional.
 We are simply interchangeable.

 Cargando